tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "I'll...
 I'll take it" I said trying to sound confident as to not betray my complete shock at my luck.

 "Great!" he said smiling.
 "I'll see you tomorrow then.
-I have to attend to something but I'll have Dharbinder walk you out"
+I have to attend to something but I'll have Jesminder walk you out"

 I did my best to hide my glee.
 I had finally caught a break.
 With this kind of money I could start saving.
 I could get a proper car.
 Maybe move out of my run down apartment.